 Hi.
 So I was wondering if it's okay for us as Moslems to say "Merry christmas" to our Christian friends.
 There's a lot of people around me, including my parents, who told me to not say it because it's haram.
 If it's not okay, how do we explain it to our Christian friends without offending them?

-It is perfectly fine to say “merry Christmas” to non-Muslims.
+According to a fatwa by the European Council for Fatwa and Research (which has the famous scholars Yusuf al-Qaradawi and Abdullah bin Bayyah as members) it is permissible to say “Merry Christmas” to non-Muslims.
 The Quran does not forbid us from being kind and civil to non-Muslims, and there is no clear evidence in the Quran or the sunnah to forbid such greetings.

 Question from a reader:

 is it fine if muslims give christmas presents to christian friends with the intention of giving them a little treat of kindness (not exchanging gifts)?